ntotten/ntotten.github.io/_posts/2012-12-19-facebook-authentication-with-the-facebook-c-sdk-and-asp-net-mvc-4.md

 - Facebook
 ---

+> NOTE: This content is very outdated.
+I recommend you check out Auth0[https://auth0.com/docs/quickstart/webapp/aspnet/] for an easy way to authenticate with Facebook.

 One of the most common questions I get around using the Facebook C# SDK is how to authenticate a user.
 While there are [samples](https://github.com/facebook-csharp-sdk/facebook-aspnet-sample) and [official Facebook documentation](https://developers.facebook.com/docs/concepts/login/) on the subject, it is something that is worth a review.
 Below you will find the step-by-step guide for authenticating a Facebook user to an ASP.NET MVC 4 application using the [Facebook C# SDK](http://facebooksdk.net).

 The first step for authenticating with Facebook is creating a Facebook App.
 You can do this in the [Facebook Developer center](https://developers.facebook.com/apps).
 Click the "Create New App" button to create your application.
 When prompted, enter your app name and namespace.
 These can be anything you like, but must be unique.